tudasc/TypeART/README.md

 ```

 With TypeART, the recipe needs to be changed to, e.g., use our provided compiler wrapper, as we rely on the LLVM `opt`
-(optimizer) tool to load and apply our TypeART passes to a target code:
+(optimizer) tool to load and apply our TypeART passes to a taFeat/configrget code:

 ```shell
 # Compile, replace direct clang++ call with wrapper of the TypeART installation: